 - Reevaluate your position.
 You can’t expect to get everything you want in a divorce.
 Sometimes the first attempts at mediation fail because client’s expectations are too high.
 Take a deep breath and try to reevaluate your position.
 Are there any issues you could compromise on?
 Mediation is a collaborative effort, so try to think what you could do to be more of a team player.

 - Consider why it failed.
 Was there one vital issue that you and your spouse couldn’t agree on, or was it a variety of little things?
 Knowing why you failed to reach a settlement will help you decide what to do next.

 - Evaluative approach.
 In this strategy sometimes employed after failed mediations, your mediator will play the role of the court and consider facts, evidence and both the position of both sides before making a mock decision.
 The idea is to give you an idea of what could happen if the divorce goes to trial.

 - Try again.
 After evaluating your first mediation, you may have a better idea of how to go about things.
 Or perhaps all you need is a different mediator.
 Whatever the case, you can always try meditation a second time.

 - Explore options.
 If mediation doesn’t work, then it may be time to contact a collaborative law attorney and/or a traditional divorce litigation attorney to discuss options going forward.

 Was your first mediation unsuccessful and now you’re looking for an experienced mediator in Fresno?
-Contact The Law Office of Rebecca Medina today at (559) 785-3295.
-We experience handling mediations in Fresno and will be happy to discuss your options moving forward.
+Contact The Law Office of Rebecca Medina today at 559-324-5427 in Fresno or 858-285-4315 in San Diego.
+We experience handling mediations in Fresno and San Diego and will be happy to discuss your options moving forward.
 The Law Office of Rebecca Medina will help you and your spouse get on the path towards a new future.